Jane Lillig: Early life and career

 As Lady Phyllis Beekman, she has a firm grasp on the character and creates a perfect vignette.
 Miss Lillig's performance withstood the onslaught of an unusually heavy amount of opening night flubs.
 The common ones, answering the telephone without a ring, will be corrected before tonight's performance.
 One mishap, which can be directly credited to Miss Lillig, should be used as part of the production.
 She pushed a fellow actor down into a chair so hard it cracked under and he went through the seat.
 And still, Miss Lillig didn't crack a smile.
 Bravo, Miss Lillig!

 Acclaim for her stage portrayal of Eulalie Mackecknie Shinn in Meredith Willson's The Music Man—and, in particular, the show's two-week-long "triumphant return" to Cleveland, commencing October 30, 1961—led directly to what appears to be Lillig's only TV talk show appearance, (Note: Not to mention what is almost certainly the longest—if not the only—interview ever conducted with this much-praised performer.) when she was the featured guest—"Actress Jane Lillig"—on the November 9 episode of Ten O'Clock Talk on WEWS-TV.

-In the late 1970s, Lillig appeared in at least two Masquers Club productions, beginning in 1976 with the original comic operetta, Dear Little Euphoria or the Schlepping Prince, and returning three years later in the Noel Coward comedy, Present Laughter.
+In the late 1970s, Lillig appeared in at least two Masquers Club productions, beginning in 1976 with the original comic operetta, Dear Little Euphoria or the Schlepping Prince, and returning three years later in the Noël Coward comedy, Present Laughter.
 Though neither was widely seen, much less reviewed, they did win the actress at least one new fan, namely LA Times theater critic Sondra Lowell, who dubbed Lillig's performance as Euphoria's Faerie Queen "outrageously good".